 Avenues, Boulevards and Roads

-These are the main structural elements of the Garden City which become the spines and connect every element into one integrated and compact city with easy commuting access.
+These are the main structural elements of the City which become the spines and connect every element into one integrated and compact city with easy commuting access.

 The outer ring brings the industrial element to the city which primarily offers employment to the residents.
 The outer ring ensures people work in an industrial area but with a beautiful countryside atmosphere.
 The outer ring is connected with a circle railway which ensures easy commuting and boosts efficiency.